-EDB Postgres Distributed provides a bdr_pg_upgrade command line utility, which you can use to do in-place Postgres major version upgrades.
+EDB Postgres Distributed provides a pgd node upgrade command line utility, which you can use to do in-place Postgres major version upgrades.

 When upgrading to a new major version of any software, including Postgres, the BDR extension, and others, it's always important to ensure your application is compatible with the target version of the software you're upgrading.